General Revenue Reimbursement for Statewide Allocated Costs

 Distribute statewide costs among sources of funding

-The completed Statewide Cost Allocation Worksheet is due Oct.
-15, 2013.
-For agencies not submitting a worksheet, the Comptroller’s office will distribute statewide costs based on the agency’s appropriation year (AY) 2014 method of finance.
+The completed Statewide Cost Allocation Worksheet PDF is due Nov.
+14, 2014.
+For agencies not submitting a worksheet, the Comptroller’s office will distribute statewide costs based on the agency’s appropriation year (AY) 2015 method of finance.

 Reimburse the General Revenue Fund for the amount owed